 We handle HD voice in a couple of different ways depending on the type of call taking place.

 OnSIP is a hosted SIP PBX service, meaning that it is entirely based on SIP (Session Initiation Protocol).
 Currently, SIP is the de facto protocol for VoIP communications.
-To learn more about SIP, visit the link below.
+To learn more about SIP, visit the links below.

-From your SIP phone to the PSTN
+From Your SIP Phone to the PSTN

 Calls that go through the Public Switched Telephone Network are by default negotiated on the G.711u standard-quality codec, commonly known as ULAW.
 Nearly all SIP phones support ULAW so your HD phone will have no trouble communicating with other devices through the PSTN, but the call will not be in HD.

-These types of calls include all sessions between two SIP devices/applications that do not go through the PSTN, whether it's an extension to extension call on your network or a call to or from another SIP phone located on the Internet.
+These types of calls include all sessions between two SIP accounts/devices/applications that do not go through the PSTN, whether it's an extension to extension call on your network or a call to or from another SIP phone located on the Internet.

 Here is where being a hosted SIP provider has its advantages.
 OnSIP allows the SIP user agents (deskphones, softphones, mobile SIP agents, etc) involved in the communication session to negotiate the terms of the call with each other.
 User agents can communicate via any media type or codec that they both support.